coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 Keep in mind that providing a long list of results looks messy.
 Keep control of the number of results using the "Number of results" field.

 For the main search page, do not provide result suggestions.
-Instead switch for Reveal queries suggestions.
-It is enabled by default; you simply need to create the [Reveal Model](https://onlinehelp.coveo.com/en/cloud/managing_reveal_query_suggestions_in_a_query_pipeline.htm#Manage_Query_Suggestions_(Coveo_Cloud_V2)) and wait a for it to learn.
+Instead switch to Machine Learning queries suggestions.
+It is enabled by default; you simply need to create the [Machine Learning Model](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=168) and wait a for it to learn.
 This can take a few weeks.

 ### 5. Test it